-- Undertake a new activity that is not already in your certificate's scope. - Use a new subcontractor for processing or packing certified seafood. - Buy product certified to a program that shares the Chain of Custody Standard (e.g. ASC). - Add new processing/packing sites. - Add new sites that operate in a new country.
+- Undertake a new activity that is not already in your certificate's scope. - Use a new contract processor or packer for certified seafood. - Buy product certified to a program that shares the Chain of Custody Standard (e.g. ASC). - Add new processing/packing sites. - Add new sites that operate in a new country.

-Scope activity definitions: Your company's activities will be classified in your Chain of Custody certificate.
+Table 1: Scope activity definitions: Your company's activities will be classified in your Chain of Custody certificate.
 The most common activities and definitions are listed below: